Description

 Moderate intensity.
 3:00 – 3:30 hours total.

-Canoeing: Low difficulty.
-If you don't want to paddle, you can continue by vehicle to Lapataia Bay.
+Low difficulty.
+For those who prefer not to paddle, it’s possible to continue by vehicle to Lapataia Bay.

 Day 6:

-In the morning, after breakfast, depart for Full Day Excursion Off road Lakes: The adventure begins around 9 a.m., departing from the hotel and heading north along National Route 3.
+A thrilling drive towards the heart of the Tierra del Fuego island crossing the Andes mountains in 4WD vehicles, known as Off road Lakes: The adventure begins around 9 a.m., departing from the hotel and heading north along National Route 3.
 As the Beagle Channel fades into the distance, the landscape opens up to reveal Mounts Olivia and Cinco Hermanos on the horizon, while the expansive Carbajal Valley, known for its peat bogs, dominates the foreground.

 The journey continues toward the Tierra Mayor Valley, a stunning area framed by Mounts Bonete and Alvear, where glaciers and permanent snow drape down from the highest slopes, creating a breathtaking scene.
 Further along, the road passes through Cerro Castor, the region’s main winter sports center, where activities such as skiing, snowboarding, and dog sledding are enjoyed during the snow season.